udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/hyper-link.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs174" %}

-## Condition based hyperlink
+## Hyperlink for value cells

-The pivot table has an option to show hyperlink in the cells based on specific conditions.
-It can be configured using the [`conditionalSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/conditionalSettings/) through code behind, during initial rendering.
-The settings required are:
+The pivot table has an option to show hyperlink option for value cells alone that are currently in display.
+To do so, user need to set [`showValueCellHyperlink`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/hyperlinkSettings/#showvaluecellhyperlink) to **true**.

-* [`measure`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/conditionalSettings/#measure): Specifies the value field name, in-order to set the visibility of hyperlink for the same when condition is met.
-* [`conditions`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/conditionalSettings/#conditions): Specifies the operator type such as **Equals**, **GreaterThan**, **LessThan**, etc.
-* [`value1`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/conditionalSettings/#value1): Specifies the start value.
-* [`value2`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/conditionalSettings/#value2): Specifies the end value.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}